MaterializeInc/homebrew-materialize/CONTRIBUTING.md

 that the formula installs and runs properly.

-If the bottle is broken or otherwise fails CI, you will need to manually delete the version from Bintray before trying again.
-The delete button is difficult to find, but there are [instructions in the Bintray manual][bintray-delete].
+If the bottle is broken or otherwise fails CI, you will need to manually delete the version from S3 before trying again.

 ## Debugging failures